jcarver989/sinatra-rest-json/README.md

 ```
 ### 3. Profit

-#### Now your app automatically has the following routes which returns JSON data from your model:
+#### Now your app automatically has the following routes which returns JSON data from your model (routes are based on your ActiveRecord table name):

 - **GET** /products (all)
 - **GET** /products/:id (find)